 Alcohol use has been linked with cancers of the:

 For each of these cancers, the more alcohol you drink, the higher your cancer risk.
+But for some types of cancer, most notably breast cancer, consuming even small amounts of alcohol can increase risk.

 Colon and rectal cancer: Alcohol use has been linked with a higher risk of cancers of the colon and rectum.
 The evidence for this is generally stronger in men than in women, but studies have found the link in both sexes.